MalombaKevin/PasswordMaster/README.md

 ## Description
 + In the current day an age we have multiple accounts for differet purposes.
-Whether it's your gmail account or facebook account.
+Whether it's your gmail account or facebook account or other social media sites.
 PasswordMaster helps users keep their passwords for future references as well as help generate new passwords.
 It's a safe haven for your passwords

 ## Access